 Best overall iPad case

-Although it’s not technically a case, since it doesn’t have a back, this classic iPad cover protects the fragile screen from scratches and occasional drops.
-Five of our experts recommended it.
-“I had used bulky cases for previous tablets, and they really hurt the portability factor,” says Tatiana Quiqley, a 3D artist and illustrator.
-“The case is a little pricey, but it’s lightweight and easy to fit into your bag or on your lap while you are irresponsibly drawing in bed,” she says.
-Harry Hembley, the illustrator behind the popular “lil bean” Instagram account, which has 1.6 million followers, likes that the Folio, “folds to the perfect angle for daily drawing.”
-He also likes the case’s simple-but-nice suede finish.
+“I had used bulky cases for previous tablets, and they really hurt the portability factor,” says Tatiana Quiqley, a 3-D artist and illustrator.
+“The Folio case is a little pricey, but it’s lightweight and easy to fit into your bag or on your lap while you are irresponsibly drawing in bed.”
+Harry Hembley, the illustrator behind the popular “lil bean” Instagram account, likes that the Folio “folds to the perfect angle for daily drawing.”
+He also likes the case’s simple-but-nice sueded interior finish.
 And Jason Snell of the tech podcast Upgrade praises its portability and durability.
-“I’ve been using Folio for a few years now,” he says.
-“It does get some wear around spots where you might grip the case whilst drawing, but I think it’s a fair trade off for how light the thing is.”
-Both Quiqley and artist Kofi Ofosu also appreciate the case’s folding mechanism, which makes drawing on the iPad comfortable, no matter how you might be sitting — and even if you’re lying down.
+“I’ve been using the Folio for a few years now,” he says.
+“It does get some wear around spots where you might grip the case while drawing, but I think it’s a fair trade-off for how light the thing is.”
+Both Quiqley and artist Kofi Ofosu also appreciate the case’s foldable stand, which makes drawing on the iPad comfortable, no matter how you might be sitting — and even if you’re lying down.

-Logitech’s Combo Touch can transform your iPad into a makeshift laptop thanks to its trackpad, keyboard with backlit keys, and an adjustable kickstand, which Snell says makes it perfect for students who have the iPad Air.
-Pair it with the Apple pencil (using the case’s one-click smart-connector technology), and you’ve got a note-taking powerhouse, he says.
-One of the case’s best features are the “four modes,” which are essentially different viewing angles.
-There’s one for sketching, one for typing, one for watching video, and one for reading.
-It’s sturdy, and there’s a convenient nook to store your Apple Pencil
+Logitech’s Combo Touch can transform your iPad into a makeshift laptop thanks to its trackpad, keyboard with backlit keys, and adjustable kickstand, which Snell says makes it perfect for students.
+Pair it with the Apple Pencil, and you’ve got a note-taking powerhouse, he says.
+The case has four “modes” that are essentially different viewing angles — there’s one for sketching, one for typing, one for watching video, and one for reading.
+It’s sturdy, and there’s a convenient nook to store your Pencil.

-Maggie Stephenson, an illustrator with more than 90k Instagram followers, says the Targus is one of the most reliable cases she’s found.
-“The exterior is non-slip and has a comfortable and cool feel that you’ll appreciate if you have to hold your iPad for a long period of time.”
-She says that the case also accommodates the Apple Pencil really well, helping it to stay on the iPad’s magnetic smart connector.
+Illustrator Maggie Stephenson recommends the Targus VersaVu iPad case for its security and reliability.
+“The exterior is non-slip and has a comfortable and cool feel that you’ll appreciate if you have to hold your iPad for a long period of time,” she says.
+She also likes that the case accommodates the Apple Pencil really well, helping it to stay attached to the iPad’s magnetic smart connector.
 “I use my iPad every day for hours at a time and have found this case to be the most robust, but also the most comfortable one around,” she says.
 The Targus can stand up your iPad in either landscape or portrait modes.

 Best leather iPad case

-“It’s by no means the Otterbox of cases, but if I dropped my iPad in this case while it was closed with the elastic band, I wouldn’t be scared,” says Lo Harris, an illustrator and animator with over 24K followers on Instagram.
+“It’s by no means the Otterbox of cases, but if I dropped my iPad in this case while it was closed with the elastic band, I wouldn’t be scared,” says Lo Harris, an illustrator and animator.
 “It has a cool magnetic smart cover that automatically wakes and puts my iPad to sleep when I open and close it, which helps save battery life,” she says.
 “It also has a front pocket where I can keep note cards and cash.
-Plus its soft, synthetic leather is super-elegant, and it has a plastic shell where you place the iPad.
+Plus, its soft, synthetic leather is super-elegant, and it has a plastic shell where you place the iPad.
 And the trifold stand lets you prop it up and attach a keyboard or watch a movie.”
-Harris also says, “It’s by no means the Otterbox of cases but if I dropped my iPad while it was closed (there’s a nice elastic band you can close it with) I wouldn’t be scared.”
-She says she can easily slip it into a bag and it strikes a nice balance, “between style and protection.”
+She says she can easily slip it into a bag and it strikes a nice balance “between style and protection.”